 Is there a deadline I need to reclaim by?

-There is no deadline to claim and if you were miss-sold PPI then you can reclaim all of the costs associated with the policy.
 There are issues with old policies where the credit provider no longer holds the records of the policy which makes things trickier but don’t let this deter you from looking at you own records.
 We have had a client you received a refund on premiums paid from the 1980’s.

 Will a PPI Re Claim Affect my Credit Rating?